bodo-ai/Bodo/buildscripts/docker/docker_release/README.md

 ```
 docker run -dt bodoai/bodo-jupyterlab
-docker ps
 docker exec -it <container_id> bash
 ```
-The first command starts the container in detached mode, the second shows the container ID, and the third opens a shell session inside the container.
+The first command starts the container in detached mode and will print the `container_id`.
+The second one, opens a shell session inside the container.

 ## Stop the container